seffland/effland.net/README.md

 ### Important Notes
 - The `dist/output.css` file is tracked in Git and needed for deployment
 - Node modules are excluded from Git but installed during build
-- Environment variables can be configured in Cloudflare Pages dashboard if needed
+- Environment variables should be configured in Cloudflare Pages dashboard

 ## Local Development vs Production
 - Development: Uses watch mode (`npm run dev`)